hyprwm/hyprland-wiki/pages/Configuring/Window-Rules.md

 {{< hint type=tip >}}
 In the case of dynamic window titles such as browser windows keep in mind how powerful regex is.

-for example a window rule of: `windowrule=opacity 0.3 override 0.3 override,title:(Zizaran - Twitch)(.*)$` will match
-*any* window that contains a string of "Zizaran - Twitch" before any other text.
+for example a window rule of: `windowrule=opacity 0.3 override 0.3 override,title:(.*)(- Youtube)$` will match *any* window that contains a string of "- Youtube" after any other text.
 This could be multiple browser windows or other applications that contain the string for any reason.